microsoft/playwright/docs/src/ci.md

 By default, Playwright downloads browser binaries when the Playwright NPM package is installed.
 The NPM packages have a `postinstall` hook that downloads the browser binaries.
-This behavior can be [customized with environment variables](./library.md#managing-browser-binaries).
+This behavior can be [customized with environment variables][installation-managing-browser-binaries].

 Caching browsers on CI is **strictly optional**: The `postinstall` hooks should execute and download the browser binaries on every run.